jiange91/lm_compiler/docs/source/user_guide/quickstart.rst

 .. hint::

-   The complete code and data for trying this example can be found in ``examples/quickstart`` directory.
+   The complete code and data for trying this example can be found at `examples/quickstart <https://github.com/WukLab/Cognify/tree/add_doc_cog/examples/quickstart>`_.
 This tutorial will explain each step in detail.

 Step 0.5: Setup the optimization environment
 --------------------------------------------